 qumulo_private_url_node1 = "https://203.0.113.10"

-6. To log in to your cluster’s Web UI, use the endpoint from the Terraform output as the endpoint and the username and password that you have configured during deployment as the credentials.
+6. To log in to your cluster’s Web UI, use the endpoint from the Terraform output and the username and password that you have configured.

 You can use the Web UI to create and manage NFS exports, SMB shares, snapshots, and continuous replication relationships You can also join your cluster to Active Directory, configure LDAP, and perform many other operations.